strongdm/strongdm-sdk-python-examples/3_managing_roles/README.md

 # Managing Roles

-A collection of examples regarding managing roles.
+A collection of examples regarding managing Roles.